 Paruresis, Shy Bladder Syndrome

-We’re going to start off with this one because that’s what we’re all about!
+Im going to start off with this one because that’s what my site is all about!
 This psychological condition, officially categorised as a form of social anxiety, affects both men and women but is more common in men.
 There’s nothing physically wrong in this case … it’s all in the mind!

 Whilst it’s a very common condition that’s seldom openly discussed it’s actually a rarer reason for difficulty starting urination.